MicrosoftDocs/memdocs/memdocs/intune/user-help/reset-your-passcode-cpwebsite.md

 6. If you're resetting the passcode for an iOS device, its existing passcode is removed.
 For Android devices, you are issued a temporary passcode to unlock the device and set a new passcode.

    > [!NOTE]
-   > You can find the temporary password for Android devices in the Company Portal, under the device's details page.
-See the section [Set up a new passcode](reset-your-passcode-cpwebsite.md#set-up-a-new-passcode) for more OS-specific passcode descriptions.
+   > You can find the temporary password for an Android device in Company Portal.
+Select the device to drill down into device details.

-7. On your device, go to **Settings** and change your passcode.
+7. On your device, go to the **Settings** app and change your passcode.

 8. Select the notification that appears on the Company Portal website.
 Confirm that the password was successfully reset.